akka/akka/akka-docs/rst/java/http/implications-of-streaming-http-entity.rst

 Consuming the HTTP Response Entity (Client)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most commong use-case of course is consuming the response entity, which can be done via
+The most common use-case of course is consuming the response entity, which can be done via
 running the underlying ``dataBytes`` Source.
 This is as simple as running the dataBytes source,
 (or on the server-side using directives such as

 It is encouraged to use various streaming techniques to utilise the underlying infrastructure to its fullest,
-for example by framing the incoming chunks, parsing them line-by-line and the connecting the flow into another
+for example by framing the incoming chunks, parsing them line-by-line and then connecting the flow into another
 destination Sink, such as a File or other Akka Streams connector:

 .. includecode:: ../code/docs/http/javadsl/HttpClientExampleDocTest.java#manual-entity-consume-example-1